Tim O'Leary: Reception

+For his portrayal of Tim, Olivier was nominated in the "Best Young Actor" category at the 1998 Inside Soap Awards.
 Mike Bradley from The Observer branded Tim a "tearaway" character.
 Jim Shelley from The Guardian branded Tim a "little rascal" and opined that soap operas followed a trend of "miraculously" transforming younger characters such as Tim into model citizens.
 Their colleague Gareth McLean bemoaned the lack of realism in Brookside and complained that it had too many characters, including Tim and Emily, that viewers could not relate to.
 A writer from Inside Soap branded Tim a "teeny tearaway" and a "hardened criminal waiting to happen".
 They added that "when it comes to boys behaving badly, Brookside's resident school bully Tinhead takes some beating."
 Katy Brent from Closer said that Tim was a reason to still miss Brookside after it was cancelled.
 She stated that Tim is "the absolute definition of a scally with a heart of gold... eventually."
 Brent assessed that Tim later "turned his life around" and was Emily's "voice of reason".
 On Tim going to prison for Emily, she concluded that "now if that isn't true love, we really don't know what is."